iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 - `blob` resources that hold `Uint8Array`s.
 They may be loaded with [WorkspaceDb.getBlob]($backend).
 - `file` resources that hold arbitrary files.
 They may be extracted to local files with [WorkspaceDb.getFile]($backend)

 > Note: files may be compressed as they are stored in `WorkspaceContainer`s.
+In general, files should only be used for backwards compatibility with code that reads files from disk.
+They should be avoided if possible.

 ### WorkspaceResource.Names